Sign up to the E-ELT instrumentation email list to receive information about E-ELT instrumentation developments.

 The first steps in developing the instrument plan were taken in 2007 when a plan for studying six instrument and two post-focal adaptive optics module concepts was presented to the ESO Council.
 Two additional instrument studies were chosen after an open call to the community for additional concepts.
 By early 2010 all of these Phase A studies had successfully been completed in collaboration with institutes in the ESO community.
 This summary provides an overview of these.

-Following recommendations by the E-ELT Science Working Group and ESO's Scientific Technical Committee two first-light instruments have been identified: a diffraction-limited near-infrared imager and a single-field near-infrared wide-band integral field spectrograph, including the adaptive optics systems required to deliver their science cases.
+Following recommendations by the E-ELT Science Working Group, the E-ELT Project Science Team, and ESO's Scientific Technical Committee two first-light instruments have been identified: a diffraction-limited near-infrared imager (ELT-CAM) and a single-field near-infrared wide-band integral field spectrograph (ELT-IFU), including the adaptive optics systems required to deliver their science cases.

 One of the highest scientific priorities for the telescope is to characterise exo-planets and, specifically, to take images of Earth-like planets.
 Such a giant leap from the capabilities we have today requires significant research into new technologies over several years.
 Therefore, an ambitious and powerful planetary camera and spectrograph (ELT-PCS) is included in the instrumentation plan, and the research and development for specific components required to build it will start as soon as possible.